Mass in the Catholic Church: History

 The classic study of the Mass is that of Josef Andreas Jungmann, the two-volume Mass of the Roman Rite or Missarum Solemnia.
 Paul F. Bradshaw and Maxwell E. Johnson trace the history of eucharistic liturgies from first-century shared meals of Christian communities, which became associated with the Last Supper, to second and third-century rites mentioned by Pliny the Younger and Ignatius of Antioch and described by Justin Martyr and others, in which passages from Scripture were read and the use of bread and wine was no longer associated with a full meal.

 When in the fourth century Christianity was granted the status of a legal religion and was even viewed with favour by the Roman Emperors, the Christian celebrations took on a more formal appearance and were embellished by the use of vestments, lights and incense.
 Ex tempore prayers by the presider gave way to texts previously approved by synods of bishops as a guarantee of the orthodoxy of the content, leading to the formation of liturgical forms or "rites" generally associated with influential episcopal sees.

 The Catholic Church encompasses a considerable number of such liturgical rites.
-Apart from the Latin liturgical rites, Mass in the Catholic Church is celebrated according to the Byzantine Rite in various languages based on Greek texts of the Church of Constantinople; the Alexandrian Rite used by the Coptic Catholic Church, the Eritrean Catholic Church and the Ethiopian Catholic Church; the Antiochene Rite used by the Maronite Church, the Syriac Catholic Church and the Syro-Malankara Catholic Church; the East Syriac Rite used by the Chaldean Catholic Church and the Syro-Malabar Catholic Church; and the Armenian Rite used by the Armenian Catholic Church.
+Apart from the Latin liturgical rites, Mass in the Catholic Church is also celebrated according to the Byzantine Rite (in various languages based on Greek texts of the Church of Constantinople); the Alexandrian Rite (used by the Coptic Catholic Church, the Eritrean Catholic Church and the Ethiopian Catholic Church); the Antiochene Rite (used by the Maronite Church, the Syriac Catholic Church and the Syro-Malankara Catholic Church); the East Syriac Rite (used by the Chaldean Catholic Church and the Syro-Malabar Catholic Church); and the Armenian Rite (used by the Armenian Catholic Church).